mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **OR Operation with `~B2`:** Now, we again used the previous 7404 IC Chip to invert `B2` since one 7404 IC chip can work as 6 different NOT gates.
 Then, we took this output and inputted it in an OR Operation (7432 IC chip).
 The second input for the OR operation was the output of AND operation between `~B0.B2`.
 After this, we took the output of this operation and connected this into our LED B to light it up.

-- **LED B needs to be light up in order to show the number 0, 1, 2, 3 and 4.**
+- **Testing:**LED B needs to be light up when our voltage value is at 0, 1, 2, 3 and 4.

 Here is a video of LED B working properly in all cases, lighting up from number 0 to 5.
   [vid of LED B Working](https://youtube.com/shorts/woT4dJWxtGY?feature=share)